-- This is based on last year's budget.
-No honorarium was requested or provided for FY10-11 workshops.
+- This is based on previous years' budgets.
+No honorarium was requested or provided for FY10-11 or FY11-12 workshops.

 - 11. Matching Funds: N/A

 - 12. Indirect Costs: 15% Total Direct Cost

 - 13. Payment Schedule:

 Invoices will be submitted quarterly with itemized detail of charges.
 Only expenses incurred during the inclusive dates of the contract will be invoiced.